searchwing/searchwing/README.md

     * Yellow boxes: Regions of Interest(ROIs) in the current image which will be associated to existing trackings
     * Red boxes: ROIs in the image which are too big
     * Green crosses: Tracked positions (with ID) which got recognized over several frames and therefore considered as boats
-    * Blue crosses: Tracked positions which where created in previous frames
+    * Blue crosses: Tracked positions which were created in previous frames
 ## Install dependencies
 ### Python 2.7
 Install Opencv3 for python 2.7: